 On this page you’ll find answers to frequently asked questions about mRNA vaccines.

 The vaccines against COVID-19 have already been thoroughly tested during their development and then carefully reviewed by Swissmedic experts.
 Only vaccines that have been shown to be safe, effective and of high quality are authorised in Switzerland.
-No evidence of lasting adverse effects on health has emerged to date.

 A vaccination is a highly effective method for protecting your health.
 The COVID-19 vaccines give the immune system instructions on how to detect the virus and ward off an outbreak of the disease.
 You can find more detailed information in our explanatory videos on vaccines:

-No, quite the opposite.
-The course of the illness in the event of infection is highly individual and unpredictable.
 The vaccination mobilises the body's natural defences and thereby prevents severe forms of the illness, which can cause permanent damage to health.
 The vaccination works together with the body and its natural defences: by getting to know the virus, the body learns how to protect itself against an outbreak of the disease in case you are infected later on.

 If you experience side effects after the COVID-19 vaccination, contact the healthcare professional that vaccinated you or your doctor.
 Your doctor knows you and your medical history and will be able to give you professional advice.
 Moreover, she/he has a reporting obligation towards Swissmedic and will inform us about adverse drug reactions.